IBMDeveloperUK/pixiedust-spark-wml/README.md

-# Analyse Customer Data and Build a Product Recommendation Engine and Revenue Dashboard with PixieDust
+# Create Customer and Product Data Magic with PixieDust

 An example of a same-day grocery delivery service is used to show you how to:

 1. Explore and analyze customer behavior information (such as demographics and shopping cart values)